 “You wont find better alpine trails anywhere in Europe…” What Mountainbike Magazine.

-Epic rides on the most incredible technical singletrack mountain biking in the Alps – that’s what makes us tick.
-Big Alpine days out – the chairlifts lend a hand during July + August and the uplift van in June + September, but we don’t just run laps of resort trails, we like to head off into them tharr mountains in search of inspiring singletrack adventures.
+Epic rides on the most incredible technical singletrack in the Alps – that’s what makes us tick.
+Big Alpine days out – the chairlifts lend a hand during July + August and the uplift van in June + September, but we don’t just run laps of resort trails, we like to head off into the mountains in search of truly inspiring singletrack adventures.
 You’ll still be pedalling some to reach the best riding, the best views and the best lunch spots around.
 A few years back someone christened it Epic XC, then it was Backcountry and now it’s all Enduro, Enduro, Enduro.
 We’ve always just called it mountain biking.

 Click the links below to hop on down to the juicy details on our ‘regular’ riding and other special weeks we do.
+All other info can be accessed by the main menu.

 loo roll and a trenching tool!) and so are pretty used to having them to ourselves.